Takkunkuma/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/task-#.md

 ---
 name: 'Task #'
-about: 'This template will provide the general structure of a task description. '
+about: 'The task's purpose and its detail description.'
 title: ''
-labels: ''
+labels: 'Task'
-assignees: ''
+assignees: 'Self'

 ---